modernweb-dev/rocket/docs/docs/eleventy-plugins/mdjs-unified.md

 };
 ```

-## Configure a unified or remark plugin with mdjs
+## Configure a unified or remark Plugin with mdjs

 By providing a `setupUnifiedPlugins` function as an option to `eleventy-plugin-mdjs` you can set options for all unified/remark plugins.